What is an Escrow Account for a Mortgage?

 It's important to note that the seller usually covers expenses like the home inspection and repairs needed before closing.

-Understanding Why Lenders Require Escrow Accounts
+Reasons Why Lenders Require Escrow Accounts

 As a homebuyer, you may wonder why lenders require escrow accounts for property-related expenses.
 Lenders require escrow accounts for several reasons: